drpetersonfernandes/SimpleLauncher/docs/02-projects-and-solution.md

 - **`InternalsVisibleTo`:** `SimpleLauncher.Tests`, `SimpleLauncher`, `SimpleLauncher.New`, `SimpleLauncher.Avalonia`, `SimpleLauncher.New.Tests`.
 - **Global usings:** `System.IO`, `System.Net.Http`, `Serilog` — so every Core service takes a Serilog `ILogger` by convention.
 - Packages: the same core set as the app (CommunityToolkit.Mvvm, MessagePack, Microsoft.Extensions.*, SharpCompress, NAudio, SharpDX*, Serilog, Tomlyn, YamlDotNet, SourceGear.sqlite3, Meziantou.Analyzer) — no WPF/MahApps (it targets `net10.0-windows` because of DPAPI `ProtectedData`, `System.Drawing`-adjacent helpers, and Windows-specific services, but stays UI-agnostic).
+RetroAchievements hashing is **not** a package: all hash computation is delegated to the bundled `tools\RetroAchievementsSharp\` CLI binaries (see [09 — RetroAchievements](09-retroachievements.md#hashing)).

 ## Folder structure of the app project